 Can I trade crude oil on Exness?

 Yes, at Exness, we offer two types of crude oil contracts: UKOIL (Brent crude) and USOIL (WTI crude).
-You can trade these contracts using a Standard, Low Spread, Zero, or Pro account; however, please note that crude oil contracts are not available on the Standard Cent account.
+You can trade these contracts using a Standard, Low Spread, Zero, or Pro account.
+Please note, however, that crude oil contracts are not available on the Standard Cent account.

 Read more